 - Algebra (primarily group theory and representation theory)

 - Mathematical biology and ecology

-- Industrial and applied mathematics (primarily fluid and solid mechanics, geosciences, mathematical physiology, methodologies and Networks)
+- Industrial and applied mathematics (including fluid and solid mechanics, geosciences, mathematical physiology, methodologies, and networks)

 Students are expected to meet with their supervisors at least four times per term.
 A more typical pattern is weekly, at least until you reach the stage of writing up your thesis.

 Initially, you will be admitted as a Probationer Research Student in the same way as those intending to do a DPhil.

 Within four terms of admission as a PRS student you will be expected to apply for transfer of status from Probationer Research Student to MSc by Research status.

 A successful transfer of status from PRS to MSc by Research status will require satisfactory attendance and a successful performance in an oral examination in front of two appointed assessors.

 You will be expected to submit a substantial original thesis after two or, at most, three years from the date of admission.
 To be successfully awarded a MSc by Research in Mathematics you will need to defend your thesis orally (viva voce) in front of two appointed examiners.